-My inspection of the roof coverings was from ground level only and some parts were not visible.
-Flat roof coverings were not visible from ground level.
+My inspection of the building exterior was from ground level only and some parts were not visible.
+Flat roof coverings and wall head areas were not visible from ground level.
+Most of the roof slating was not visible from ground level.

-I was not able to inspect the sub floor except of the small area beneath the entrance porch which has a lined ceiling.
+I was not able to inspect the sub floor area.
 Concealed areas beneath and around bath/shower trays were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.